houseofbaud/doug/README.md

 - Implements ConversationChain for more natural conversations
 - Uses CombinedMemory with ConversationBufferMemory and ConversationSummaryMemory for a more natural experience
 - Swapable prompts!
 Customize Doug in any way you see fit.
 Check out `data/prompt` and add your own!
+- Persitent data in `data/db` for indexed documents.
+Currently limited to PDFs only!

 ## Example Directory
 Included is an `examples/` directory with example output from Doug.
 This output is unmodified outside of being snipped down to just the code blocks being output by Doug.
 More examples will be added as time goes on.